Villagers654-zz/Fate/README.md

 ```py
 pip install -r requirements.txt
 ```
-> Music
-- Download  the LavaLink server from https://github.com/Devoxin/Lavalink.py
-- Configure the Lavalink server with the default config
-If not be sure to adjust the connection settings in [`cogs/music.py`](https://github.com/FrequencyX4/Fate/blob/master/cogs/music.py)
 ### Initial Setup
 -  You can configure things like the debug channel, command prefix, and personalization in [`data/config.json`](https://github.com/FrequencyX4/Fate/blob/master/data/config.json)
 ###  Configuring - this is more compicated but is required for making the bot work!